andylinx/mini-WhileDB/README.md

 ### Detailed Standard

 #### 1. Type Specification
-  - Allint, pointer and char are considered nature numbers, the difference only occurs at function intepretation level.
+  - All int, pointer and char are considered as natural numbers, the difference only occurs at function intepretation level.
   - Each identifier (and intermediate result) holds an attribute `is_array` to indicate whether it's an array pointer.

 #### 2. Array class (fixed length)